|Nutrition Facts (per serving)|

 Rich and delicious, you'd never guess that these sweets are good for you, too.
-They contain no butter, no eggs, and no oil.
+They are dairy-free and contain no butter, no eggs, and no oil.
 Instead, these brownies use natural ingredients that fit into a healthy lifestyle and offer a guilt-free dessert.
 They are great for people with egg or dairy allergies as well.

-- Heat the oven to 350 F.
+Heat the oven to 350 F.

-- In a medium mixing bowl, sift together the flour, sugar, cocoa powder, baking powder, and salt until well-combined.
+In a medium mixing bowl, sift together the flour, sugar, cocoa powder, baking powder, and salt until well combined.
 Set aside.

 In a large mixing bowl, beat together the mashed avocado, soy milk, water, and vanilla extract.
 Add the dry ingredients, mixing until well combined.

-- After brownies have cooled, grip the paper overhangs and lift the brownies out of the pan and transfer to a cutting board.
+After brownies have cooled, grip the paper overhangs and lift the brownies out of the pan and transfer to a cutting board.
 Use a serrated knife to cut the brownies into 12 to 16 pieces, then lift off the parchment and transfer to a serving dish.

-If you're looking to keep the brownies for a short period of time, whether for a bake sale item for your child's school or packing lunches, you can store the leftovers in an air-tight container separated by wax paper and layered on top of each other for no more than a week.
+- If you're looking to keep the brownies for a short period of time, whether for a bake sale item for your child's school or packing lunches, you can store the leftovers in an air-tight container separated by wax paper and layered on top of each other for no more than a week.

-If you'd like to store them longer, you must freeze them in a freezer bag after wrapping them each individually.
+- If you'd like to store them longer, you must freeze them in a freezer bag after wrapping them each individually.
 You'll need to thaw them overnight at room temperature or microwave them before serving them.
 They will keep anywhere from 2 weeks up to 3 months after being frozen.